heroku/kafka-packaging-scripts/README.md

 ## Step 3: Run the packaging build

-Running the packaging takes care of all projects and package types, based on the configuration you specified in [versions.sh] (see previous section).
+Running the packaging takes care of all projects and package types, based on the configuration you specified in [settings.sh] (see previous section).
 Assuming everything works, you'll find the generated packages in `output/`.

 ```shell
 # For comparison, on a 2015 MacBook Pro 15" (2.5GHz Intel Core i7)